Operator licensing in the UK

 Do I need an operator's licence?

-You need an operator's licence to operate vehicles above 3.5 tonnes gross vehicle weight (GVW) that are used to carry goods (i.e. anything not permanently attached to the vehicle) on public roads for trade or business purposes.
+You need an operator's licence to operate vehicles above 3.5t maximum authorised mass (MAM) that are used to carry goods (eg anything not permanently attached to the vehicle) on public roads for trade or business purposes.
 This includes short-term rental vehicles hired for as little as one day.

-The operator's licence must be held by the person – whether an individual or a company – who ‘uses’ the vehicle and this may or may not be the owner of the vehicle.
+The operator's licence must be held by the persom, whether an individual or a company, who ‘uses’ the vehicle and this may or may not be the owner of the vehicle.
 The user of the vehicle can be:

-the person whose servant or agent the driver is – ie whoever employs or controls the driver
+The person whose agent the driver is, eg whoever employs or controls the driver.

 This covers both 'own account' and 'hire or reward' operations.